CLCStriders/striders/_posts/2016-02-14-birmingham-cross-country-league-fixture-4-blackbridge-13022016.md

 <div id="eyeDivInject">
   <p>
-    The men&#8217;s A team finished seventh overall in the league, and were fifth team on the day in this very strong Division Two competition.
+    The men's A team finished seventh overall in the league, and were fifth team on the day in this very strong Division Two competition.
   </p>

   <p>